 When I showed his letter to my father, he was completely against us talking to each other.
 My parents thought it was infatuation and it would gradually go away, as I was still in school.
 But we used to chat every day on the phone when my dad wasn’t at home.

 During Ganesha Chaturthi the year of my Class 10, Jaggesh proposed to me.
 He was 5 years older.
+He wasn’t the famous Kannada actor that he is today.
 I said yes.
 I was sure he was the one for me.
 We decided to have a registered marriage then and when I turned 18, to make it official to my parents.
 So after my lab exams, on the pretext of going for a graduation party, we went to the Registrar Office and got married.
 I was underage, but the rules were relaxed then and no age proof was required.
 Then we both went to our respective houses.

 Unfortunately, a friend who was a witness to our marriage got cold feet and told my parents.
 My dad was furious and lodged a police complaint against Jaggesh.